realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 with a grid set point of 35 Watts, so a tiny bit of energy will always flow from the main-grid to the sub grid.
 ESS will feed in enough from it's own battery to satisfy it's own critical loads needs:

-This mode is entered, when there is < 100 Watts PV-Feedin available, i.e. the hybrids battery is already discharging and supplying all loads.

 | ![image](https://github.com/realdognose/dbus-fronius-smart-meter-with-phase1-injection/blob/main/img/ControlledDischarge.png) |
 |:--:|
 | *Controlled discharge from dusk till dawn* |